 Having copyright doesn’t mean that you won’t have to share the profits of your work with the ghostwriter unless they state in a contract that they will only charge a flat fee.
 True to be told, many ghostwriters prefer the flat fee option, but some authors agree to reward their ghostwriters with a certain percentage of their earnings.

-Regardless, whether you want to do that or not, you should communicate your decision with the ghostwriter and include it in the agreement.
+Regardless, of whether you want to do that or not, you should communicate your decision with the ghostwriter and include it in the agreement.

 What about Recognition?